Kong/docs.konghq.com/app/gateway/2.8.x/admin-api/index.md

 ## Vaults Beta Entity

 Vault entities are used to configure different Vault connectors.
-Examples of Vaults are Environment Variables, Hashicorp Vault and AWS Secrets Manager.
+Examples of Vaults are Environment Variables, HashiCorp Vault and AWS Secrets Manager.

 Configuring a Vault allows referencing the secrets with other entities.
 For example a certificate entity can store a reference to a certificate and key,